Schweriner/tgm_copyright/README.rst

 * The display of image copyrights in the frontend is only implemented for css_styled_content, yet.
 * Add an extension setting to make the copyright field required
+* The extension won't display pictures from workspaces in the list-plugin

 Changelog
 ==================